TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 During this project, I had come up with plenty of new ideas, begining to build them up as blueprints.
 However, as I continued to work on the project, I found myself hating the project more and more, being unable to work on it.
 As I looked at what I had made, i found myself hating it.
 But I eventually couldnt deal with what I worked on and deleted it all in anger.
 This was not a good idea, as it meant I had lost a considerable amount of work.
 However, this meant I could go back and work on everything from a fresh start, learning from my mistakes.

+One major issue I was having in the game, was the save states.
+In all of my games I have never actually used any save states.
+So this was my first forray into using such a thing.
+This was where I made a mistake.
+I created a stat for my weapon, pushing it into an array.
+I thought this would work exactly, allowing me to send that directly to the save state.
+This, however, was definatly not the right way to go about this issue, as it ended up not working at all.

+Ecentually, using this documentation https://dev.epicgames.com/documentation/en-us/unreal-engine/saving-and-loading-your-game-in-unreal-engine (Saving and Loading Your Game in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.)
+I fiured out what I was actually doing wrong.
+It was rather embaressing to figure out how I was doing wrong.
+Eventually though I quickly began to get it to work, which is now able to do so.

+<iframe src="https://blueprintue.com/render/u1pynm0r/" width="1000" height="600" scrolling="no" allowfullscreen></iframe>

 ## Outcomes